thegooddocsproject/git-training-base/content/blog/_index.md

 flavor: Dog training tips and tricks
 ---

-Learn more about best practices for TODO
+Learn more about best practices for training dogs of all ages.

 ![Dog at the vet](../images/dog_at_vet.jpg)